If you sell on Amazon, your margins just took another hit. Amazon recently added a 3.5% fuel and logistics surcharge.

 On the flip side, if you keep your prices the same and absorb the surcharge, you lose margin that you could have invested in product development, marketing, or inventory expansion.
 It puts you in a difficult position, stifling business growth.

-The Advantages of Outsourcing to an independent 3PL, like a2b Fulfillment
+The Advantages of Outsourcing to a2b Fulfillment

+Your brand deserves a fulfillment partner that actively helps you grow, rather than one that treats you as a buffer for their own rising expenses.
 Relying entirely on a single platform for both sales and logistics leaves you vulnerable to sweeping policy changes and sudden fee hikes.

 Diversifying your fulfillment strategy gives you back your leverage.
-By moving some or all of your inventory to an independent 3PL, you insulate your business from unilateral platform decisions.
+By moving some or all of your FBA inventory to an independent 3PL, you insulate your business from unilateral platform decisions.
 You can fulfill orders across many sales channels, like your Shopify store, retail partners, and marketplaces.

 You do it with a single shared inventory pool.